Know Before You Go: Galveston Edition

 What to Eat in Galveston

 You really can’t have a solid vacay without some great food and let’s be honest, there is a slew of eating options in Galveston!
 While on the island I do recommend shying away from the chains when you can.
-I tend to hurt myself on seafood when I’m kicking around in the waves, but never fear if shellfish isn’t your thing, there’s plenty to choose from.
+And never fear if seafood isn’t your thing; there’s plenty to choose from.

 Here are some tried-and-trues that have never let us down!